Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Additional Cavaliers Insights & Trends

-- The Cavaliers are 4-6 against the spread and 6-4 overall in their past 10 contests.
+- Cleveland has a 4-6 record against the spread while finishing 6-4 overall over its past 10 games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.